What is a Good 5K Time for a Beginner

 Runners outside the professional or elite category are often referred to as “age group runners.”

-You’ll notice a quite of difference in finish time within the groups.
-This is because some age group runners may have trained competitively in the past or were college runners.
-Therefore, they’re likely to cross the finish line at super competitive times.
+You’ll notice quite a difference in finish time between the groups.
+This is because some age group runners may have trained competitively or were college runners.
+Therefore, they will likely cross the finish line at super competitive times.

 Age groupMenWomen